-The conference is rescheduled to 14-17 June 2022 and opens the call for papers for NEW submissions.
+The conference is rescheduled to 14-17 June 2022.
+Call of papers is closed.

 If you already have an accepted abstract in the IABA conference, please follow these steps:

 - sign in to your Oxford Abstracts account, open your submission and click on “Amend” on the top of the abstract window

 - reply on the added question (choose if you wish to modify your abstract, leave it as it is or withdraw it).
 If you wish to modify your abstract, you can make the modifcations immediately or come back and modify later, until 30 November 2021

 - click “submit” at the bottom of submission form to submit your reply.